brucechidley/RDDL-covid-sim/README.md

 python3 Sim.py --mode Test --iters 2 --trials 2
 ```

-This will generate a few more folders containing iteration data as previously described.
+This will generate two more folders containing iteration data as previously described.
 This general process can be followed using any combination of arguments, within reason.

 ### Analysis